The Bean-to-Bar Process

 GRINDING & CONCHING

 The nibs are ground down to a uniform size in small batches before they are put in the melange, a machine with a granite base and wheels that break down the cocoa beans.
-This process takes 48 hours with sugar and a small amount of cocoa butter.
+This process takes 60 hours with organic unrefined cane sugar and a small amount of cocoa butter.

 When the chocolate is ready it is poured into a large block mould, labelled and left to rest for 28 days.